robiscuits/taxies/report/README.md

-The question we wish to answer is **whether different New York City neighborhoods differ significantly from each other in tipping percentage.** To answer this question, we computed and compared the average tipping percentages on different pick-up locations and see how the tip amount varies by time.
-Our dataset exists on Kaggle as the New York Yellow Taxi dataset, but we sourced it directly from GitHub, where we found additional months of data.
-The data contain a file for each month with pick-up and drop-off times, pick-up and drop-off locations, fare amount and tip amount.
-Our shell script downloads the data separately by month, wrote a .sub file to clean and process the data in parallel on the CHTC, with each node given a month of data, and finished by writing an .Rmd file to finish our analysis and create our visualizations.
-We ran two separate analysis for the two boroughs we focused our efforts on: Manhattan and Brooklyn.
-We found little variation in tipping percentage by neighborhood over time, however we did find convincing evidence for differences in tipping percentage density between local neighborhoods within each borough.
+The question we wish to answer is **whether different New York City neighborhoods differ significantly from each other in tipping percentage**.
+To answer this question, we computed and compared the average tipping percentages on different pick-up locations and see how the tip amount varies by time.
+Our dataset exists on Kaggle as the New York Yellow Taxi dataset, but we found additional months of data on a separate website.
+The data contains a file for each month with pick-up and drop-off times, pick-up and drop-off locations, fare amount and tip amount.
+Our shell script downloads the data separately by month, then a .sub file cleans and processes the data in parallel on the CHTC, with each node given a month of data, and finished by writing an .Rmd file to finish our analysis and create our visualizations.
+We ran two analyses for the boroughs we focused our efforts on: Manhattan and Brooklyn.
+We found little variation in tipping percentage by neighborhood over time, however we did find convincing evidence for differences in tipping percentage density between neighborhoods within each borough.

 ## Data Description / Manipulation

 The dataset contains information on every taxi trip to occur in New York City between 2005 and 2021.
-The data are contained in a different csv for each month within that time frame.
-Early on, we ran into issues with downloading all of the data as one big file, so we found another website with the same data as well as more data for other years.
-For our spatial analysis, our computation was initially going to rely on the exact latitude and longitude of a trip’s pick-up or drop-off point.
-Through a bit of data observation, we found that files from later years did not contain this information, and that we would have had to bin these coordinates into neighborhoods, a challenging task.
-Luckily, for all years after 2017, the data files contained a different variable, `LocationID`, which categorized the location into different neighborhoods.
-Due to latitude and longitude shape files being difficult to work with, we took the ID value to simplify our computation, joining it with another dataset of NYC neighborhood shape files, which were compatible with our data.
+The data is contained in a different csv for each month within that time frame.
+Initially, we had issues downloading all of the data as one big file, so we directly imported each csv from a website using the wget command.
+For our spatial analysis, our computation was initially going to rely on the exact latitude and longitude of a trip’s pick-up point.
+Through a bit of data observation, we found that files from years after 2017 did not contain information on latitude and longitude.
+Instead, these later data files contained a `LocationID` variable which categorized the location into different neighborhoods.
+Due to latitude and longitude shape files being difficult to work with, we used the files from years after 2017 and the ID value to simplify our computation.
 This is how we were able to graph our tipping and frequency values on a map.

 ## Manhattan

 ## Visual Analysis

 Our analysis consisted of a spatial density analysis over time.
-As shown in the graph on the right, we graphed tipping percentage concentrations within neighborhoods on Manhattan.
-The darker the shade of green within each shape, the higher the average percentage of ride cost that was tipped within that geometry and month (missing values are colored red).
+As shown in the animation, we graphed tipping percentage concentrations within neighborhoods on Manhattan.
+The darker the shade of green within each shape, the higher the average percentage of ride cost that was tipped within that neighborhood and month (missing values are colored red).
-We see a higher density of tipping percentages as we move south through Manhattan.
-We also see tip density increase in magnitude over the time frame of the animation. <br/><br/>
+<br/><br/>

 <div class="figure" style="text-align: center">